EneaDim/flexsoc/README.md

     - `sky130_fd_sc_hd__ss_100C_1v40.lib`: Fast-slow corner library at 100°C and 1.4V.
     - `sky130_fd_sc_hd__tt_025C_1v80.lib`: Typical-typical corner library at 25°C and 1.8V.
     - `sky130_fd_sc_hd__ff_n40C_1v95.lib`: Fast-fast corner library at -40°C and 1.95V.
-- `LIB_SYN`: The library file used for synthesis, defaulting to the typical-typical corner library at 25°C and 1.8V.
+- `LIB_SYN`: The library file used for synthesis, default is the typical-typical corner library at 25°C and 1.8V.
 - `PRIM`: A list of Verilog primitive files used in the design.
 This includes:
     - `primitives.v`: Standard Verilog primitives.
     - `sky130_fd_sc_hd.v`: SKY130 specific primitives.